JiangYiYao/gna/README.md

 # Gna
-Gna is a tool to share clipboard over multi computers, support mac linux windows
+Gna is a tool for sharing clipboards on multiple computers and supports Mac, Linux and Windows.

 # How to use